atvfool/py-plex-playlist-copy/README.md

 # py-ps-plex-playlist-copy
 # XML files pulled from Plex for a playlist (url like: http://[IPADDR]:[PORT]/playlists/[PlaylistID]/items)

-Python script that creates a powershell script to get the size (in GB) for a plex play list and a separate script that copies those files to the current directory.
-Needed to create something that work quickly with SMB hence the powershell side of it, would like to improve it to be solely python.
+Python script gets the size (in GB) for a plex playlist and a copies those files.

+I take some of movies to places with no internet and poor cellular reception on an external drive and use a raspberry pi hooked up to a project to watch.
+This script will make it easier to copy the movies from playlists created in plex